h010dev/czlyrics/README.md

 czlyrics is a microservice application for retrieving the lyrics for a given song.

-For a quick demo, you can visit the following [link](https://czlyrics.mohamedalhussein.com).

 This project is being actively worked on, so stay tuned for more updates!

 ### Built With